qixininin/encG-reg/README.md

 plink --bfile ${user} --freq --out ${user}
 ```

-We adopt one of the plink1.9 formats ".frq" [plink1.9 formats:.frq](https://www.cog-genomics.org/plink/1.9/formats#frq) as a standard sharing format for sharing summary data. ".frq" files include the following contents.
+We adopt one of the plink1.9 formats ".frq" [plink1.9 formats:frq](https://www.cog-genomics.org/plink/1.9/formats#frq) as a standard format for sharing summary data. ".frq" files include the following contents.

 | Header  | Contents                      |
 |---------|-------------------------------|